 3. Can it be rude?

 Usually, no. But in some cases, it might sound cold or robotic.
-Use it when tone is casual or friendly.
+Use it when the tone is casual or friendly.

 Similar Terms & Alternatives